 SUNDAY SERVICE: If you have not been to Church for a while, Forest Community is for you.
 We try to make it easy for you to come and discover the encouragement and hope that comes from connecting with God.
 That way you can experience the music, encouraging messages, warmth, friendliness and enjoyable atmosphere that make up the Community Church.

 The service starts at 10.30am each Sunday with everyone being together in the main church for songs of worship, prayers, video clips and other features.
 One of our pastors or other gifted speakers will bring a message during which the children will go to age-related groups to receive fun, engaging interactive lessons from experienced Sunday teachers.

 We don’t take offerings during the service as we want you to come and receive, not feel obligated to give.
 We do, however, have a box by the door for regular attenders who want to give to help support the church to maintain all the great work that takes place each week.

 On your first visit you are bound to have questions: How do I get there?
 What should I wear?
 Will my kids enjoy it?
 What will it be like?

 The Community Church is a friendly place made up of individuals and families of all ages and backgrounds, where people make you feel at ease and welcome.
 You will find that the music is up-beat and the messages are practical.
 Each week we look at real life issues that help you throughout the week.
 We want you to connect with God, who gives personal hope and practical help for living.
 We are more concerned with helping you in your needs than what you wear.
 So just come in what you feel comfortable so that you can relax.
 Most people come in casual dress.

-We know that like the Apostle Paul said the Church is a body made up up of many different parts all with their own part to play.
+We know that, like the Apostle Paul said, the Church is a body made up of many different parts, all with our own part to play.
 That's why we have a great team of people who all play their part to make sure that FCC is a healthy and thriving Church.
-You can meet some of them below.
+You can meet some of us below.

 Come and join us on our journey.